ThoughtWorks-DPS/lab-service-op-connect-server/README.md

 Bootstrap-style pipeline:

+- Based on a fargate ecs deployment, alb front end, acm certificates
 - terraform-cloud for state
-- assumes no secrets mgmt service, just circleci context ENV vars
+- assumes no secrets mgmt service, just circleci context ENV vars (including base64 version of the 1password-credential.json)
 - assumes use of existing platform-vpc
-- assumes a base64 version of the 1password-credential.json for the server is available in the ENV